oooyiyangc/oooyiyangc/README.md

 ## About
 **Yiyang Chen**
-Economics and Computer Science | Class of 2023
+Pre-doc Research Fellow with Prof Melissa Dell at Harvard

-University of California at Berkeley
+Bachelor's degree: University of California at Berkeley (Economics and Computer Science)

 Macroeconomics and Machine Learning.